 a.
 The Tribal Ogema, pursuant to authority granted by a duly enacted resolution of the Tribal Council, shall be the organizer of any Tribally-owned LLC.

 b.
-A board member of the parent Tribally-owned LLC or parent Tribal corporation shall be the organizer of any Tribally-owned subsidiary LLC.
+A board member of the parent Tribally-owned LLC or parent Tribal Corporation shall be the organizer of any Tribally-owned subsidiary LLC.
 If practicable, such board member shall also be a member of the Tribe.
 The chief operating officer of the parent Tribally-owned LLC or Manager of a Tribally-owned subsidiary LLC shall be the organizer of any Tribally-owned second tier subsidiary LLC.

 c.
 Unless a delayed effective date is specified: